artemmavrin/latex-homework/README.md

 * `10pt`, `11pt`, `12pt`:
   Set the font size to 10pt, 11pt, or 12pt.
 The default is `12pt`.
 * `letterpaper`, `a4paper`, etc.:
   Set the paper size.
-The default size is `letterpaper`.
+The default paper size is `letterpaper`.
 * `draft`:
   Mark overfull lines.
 * `twocolumn`: